Mohamed Muizzu: Presidency

 Mohamed Muizzu assumed office as the 8th President of the Republic of Maldives on 17 November 2023.
 He is the fourth president to be democratically elected and the sixth from Malé.
 His oath of office, alongside his running mate Hussain Mohamed Latheef, were administered by Ahmed Muthasim Adnan, Chief Justice of the Maldives at the Republic Square.

+A report was leaked from the Maldives Monetary Authority in April 2024 which allegedly connected Muizzu to corruption citing irregularities in money transfers.
+On 18 September 2025, Muizzu signed the Maldives Media and Broadcasting Regulation Bill into law, allowing for high fines and the temporary or permanent closure of media outlets deemed to violate its provisions.
 On 3 May 2025, Muizzu held a press conference that lasted nearly 15 hours, which his office said was a new record for a president.

 First 100 days

 In the initial days of his presidency, Muizzu initiated the withdrawal of Indian troops from the Maldives.
 (Note: Several sources:) During his campaign, he promised to launch several housing projects within his first 100 days, establish a dedicated trust fund for housing, and implement a policy to cap housing loan interest rates at five percent.

 Muizzu began efforts to terminate secret agreements made by previous administrations with foreign nations that he claimed threatened Maldivian independence and sovereignty.
 He also appealed against the International Tribunal for the Law of the Sea's ruling that affected part of the South Sea within the country's Exclusive Economic Zone.